frostx9/ract-bootcamp/5. Hooks - useState/note.md

 ## React
 React Library Main Work to Update Ui To Every Time when the State Change

+## Hooks
+In React Hooks are a kind of functions that enhance React Functional Components.
+Ex: useEffect , useContext, useState ... etc

 ## useState
 import { useState } from 'react'